jphdotam/DFDC/README.md

 Dear Kaggle Team,

 We hope this code is clear.
-As we are doctors without formal training our systems are probably a little bit spicy (esoteric?) but hopefully they are clear.
+As we are doctors without formal training in programming our systems are probably a little bit idiosyncratic but hopefully they are clear.

 We worked on the 2 different pipelines used by our system separately.